aleen42/PersonalWiki/Programming/JavaScript/react/jsx_syntax/jsx_syntax.md

 );
 ```

-To render a React Component, just create a local variable that naming with upper-case name:
+To render a React Component, just create a local variable that naming with PascalCase name:

 ```jsx
 var MyComponent = React.createClass({/** ... */});